Family Nurse Practitioner Certificate (Post-Master's)

 Admissions Requirements

-In addition to the general admission requirements for the graduate programs at D'Youville College, applicants to the post-master's certificate in psychiatric mental health nurse practitioner must present the following:
+In addition to the general admission requirements for the graduate programs at D'Youville University, applicants to the post-master's certificate must present the following:

 1. Completed online graduate application for admissions (no application fee).

-2. Completed masters of science degree in nursing from a CCNE or NLNAC (ACEN) accredited program at a college or university in the US (or by the CNO in Ontario).
+2. Completed masters of science degree in nursing from a CCNE accredited institution.

 5. GPA for admissions decisions: